MA

 • This course covers the disciplines of sociology, politics, anthropology, law, geography, English, literature, cultural studies, and criminology.

 • You'll be joining our world-leading Department of Sociology.
-We've been rated in the top 10 for Sociology in the UK by QS World University Rankings 2023.
+We were ranked in the top 10 for Sociology in the UK by QS World University Rankings 2023.

 Contact the department